Last updated 28 May 2020

 Relaxation and pamper in Hoi An

-Another favourite activity in Vietnam were the spa visits for massage, facials, pedicures and manicures.
+Another favourite activity in Vietnam was the spa visits for massage, facials, pedicures, and manicures.
 Thanks to Rachel in our tour group, who did the research and initial test (after which she gave the thumbs up,) a number of us made appointments at *Palmarosa spa, located conveniently around the corner from our Hotel.
-In fact I loved it so much I went back a second time.
+In fact, I loved it so much I went back a second time.

 Palmarosa is an upmarket day spa and is adjacent to Hoi An’s old town.
 They offer all types of pampering including hot stone massage, collagen facials and mud and salt body scrubs.
 The spa advertises as using 100% natural ingredients in all of its facials and body treatments.

 When it came time to choosing my treatment, I felt like another massage (the last foot and leg massage in Hanoi seemed like eons ago) and Anna decided she wanted the same.
 After soaking our feet in a heavenly smelling bowl of herbs, we were escorted up the steep winding staircase into a private bathroom where we changed into bathrobes.

 We ended up in a double room – and chatted for a few moments until we slipped into one of those half-sleep (during the relaxing ) occasional waking (when the remedial took over.)